Frequently Asked Questions (FAQs)

 Q: What is Climatematch Academy?

-A: Climatematch Academy is a massive, interactive, online summer school experience spanning from accessing climate data sources and hands-on modeling experience to meta-science interpretation skills across just about everything that could be reasonably included in the labels "computational climate science".
-We're a group of climate scientists from around the globe who have run smaller, in-person or virtual summer schools in the past.
+A: Climatematch Academy, in collaboration with Neuromatch Academy, is a massive, interactive, online summer school experience spanning from accessing climate data sources and hands-on modeling experience to meta-science interpretation skills across just about everything that could be reasonably included in the labels "computational climate science".
+We're a group of climate scientists from around the globe who have run smaller, in-person, or virtual summer schools in the past.

 Q: What makes it unique?